PillarGaming/PillarGaming.github.io/README.md

 # PillarGaming.github.io
-idk how to script so lol school project 2.0
+just for a school project